BernardKula/Getting-Started-with-Text-Analysis-Project/README.md

 feedback.<br />

 ## Problem Statement<br />
-Your task for this project will be to create a model that can predict whether the sentiment<br />
-of a tweet is positive or negative.
+Your task for this project will be to create a model that can predict whether the sentiment of a tweet is positive or negative.
 The desired accuracy of your model is 70%.<br />
 Below are the text processing steps that you will be required to perform in this project:<br />
 ##### ● Text Cleaning/ Text Processing<br />